jumpshot7/Job-Scheduling-Project/README.md

 3. **Results Display**:
     - A table is displayed showing the performance metrics for each algorithm.
     - The average turnaround time for each algorithm is calculated and displayed.

-## Conclusion

-This program provides a comprehensive simulation of various CPU scheduling algorithms, offering insights into their performance through key metrics.
-By analyzing turnaround time and throughput, the program helps in understanding the efficiency and suitability of each algorithm in different scenarios.